dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 ## Create and configure two projects

-In this section, create two new, empty projects in dbt Cloud to use as your foundational and downstream projects.
-The always-enterprising and fictional account "Jaffle Labs" is setting up a project for their data analytics and finance team, respectively:
+In this section, you'll create two new, empty projects in dbt Cloud to serve as your foundational and downstream projects:

+- **Foundational projects** typically contain core models and datasets that serve as the base for further analysis and reporting.
+- **Downstream projects** build on these foundations, often adding more specific transformations or business logic for dedicated teams or purposes.

+For example, the always-enterprising and fictional account "Jaffle Labs" will create two projects for their data analytics and finance team: Jaffle | Data Analytics and Jaffle | Finance.

 <Lightbox src="/img/guides/dbt-mesh/project_names.png" width="50%" title="Create two new dbt Cloud projects named 'Jaffle | Data Analytics' and 'Jaffle Finance' " />